The Aims of my work with young people

 Click here to play/download the recording

 You can drop in to see Sue to find out more about counselling and to see if she could help you.
-Visit her at The Hive in the Counselling room next to H4 at the end of the computer corridor. – Tuesday break time.
+Visit her at House near the school entrance by ringing the counselling doorbell. – Tuesday break time.

 Year 7 Pupil